madhavavvs/Replication-of-McDonalds-Case-Study-in-Python/README.md

 Import the dataset provided, i.e "mcdonalds.csv".
 Now in data-preprocessing phase:
 1. Convert the categorical data to numerical data
-2. Check for NULL values or other indertiminant symbols And then for extracting segments, KMeans clustering was used.
+2. Check for NULL values or other indertiminant symbols.
+And then for extracting segments, KMeans clustering was used.
 So, using elbow method I got 4 clusters as you can see in provided ipnyb file.
 And datapoints also visualised in a scatterplot of all four clusters.